 1 lb. (or less) kielbassa, cut into pieces

 3 tablespoons of canola oil or olive oil

 1 cup of leftover turkey, chopped into pieces

 Heat water and beans (that you soaked overnight) to boiling in your Dutch oven or large pot; boil about two minutes.
 Remove from the heat; cover and let stand one hour.
 Add enough water to the cover beans if needed.
 Heat to boiling; reduce heat.
 Cover and simmer until almost tender about 1-1/2 hours.
 (Be sure not to boil or your beans will burst now).
 Drain.

-Brown your onion and other chopped vegetables in the oil till golden brown and your chopped kielbassa pieces until the vegetables are tender.
+Brown your onion and other chopped vegetables in the oil till golden brown and your chopped kielbassa pieces and turkey until the vegetables are tender.
 Take this off of the heat and stir in the flour to coat everything.

 In a large Dutch oven or 4-quart casserole, place this cooked mixture and all the remaining ingredients together.
 Cover and cook at 325 degree oven for about an hour.
 Remove the cover and cook an additional 30 minutes more.